Multi-window STFT phase retrieval: lattice uniqueness: Introduction

 \begin{theorem} Suppose that $\mathcal{P}\subseteq \C^2$ does phase retrieval.
 If $A\in \mathrm{GL}_2(\R)$ satisfies $|\det(A)|^{-1} \ge 4$ then $\left(\{g_p\}_{p\in\mathcal{P}}, A\mathbb{Z}^2\right)$ does phase retrieval on $L^2(\R)$. \end{theorem}

-In the restricted setting where the signal space is assumed to consist of only real-valued functions ($\mathcal{C} = L^2(\R,\R)$), a reduction of the density of the sampling points by one-half compared to the complex regime is achievable.
-This is the content of the next theorem.
+In the restricted setting where the function space is assumed to consist only of real-valued functions ($\mathcal{C} = L^2(\R,\R)$), the density of the sampling points can be reduced by half compared to the complex regime.
+Notice that just like in the case of complex-valued functions, the STFT phase retrieval problem lacks uniqueness from lattice samples with respect to a single window function, even when the function class is restricted to real-valued functions \cite[Section 3.3]{grohsLiehrJFAA}.
+The density reduction in the real-valued regime reads as follows.

 \begin{theorem} Suppose that $\mathcal{P}\subseteq \C^2$ does phase retrieval.
 If $A = \mathrm{diag}(\alpha,\beta) \in \mathrm{GL}_2(\R)$ satisfies $|\det(A)|^{-1} \ge 2$ then $\left(\{g_p\}_{p\in\mathcal{P}}, (0,\frac{\beta}{4})^T + A\mathbb{Z}^2\right)$ does phase retrieval on $L^2(\R,\R)$. \end{theorem}